TUMLWE/PAL/README.md

-**PAL (PLC Applications Linker)** is a *Matlab*-based framework developed by the *Wind Energy Institute* at the *Technical University of Munich*, providing a seamless solution for developing, deploying, and testing interconnected applications on real-time PLC systems, specifically compatible with *Bachmann M1 systems*.
+**PAL (PLC Applications Linker)** is a *Matlab*-based framework developed by the *Wind Energy Institute* at the *Technical University of Munich*, providing a framework for developing, deploying, and testing interconnected applications on real-time PLC systems, specifically compatible with *Bachmann M1 systems*.
 PAL addresses key challenges in research projects, simplifying the deployment of interconnected *Simulink* models on PLC systems.
-Noteworthy strengths include facilitating *easier model deployment*, streamlining collaboration by establishing a shared PLC, ensuring confidentiality through modular development, fostering enhanced research cooperation, providing adaptability for runtime changes, and generating simple text outputs for effective experiment monitoring.
-PAL empowers researchers, even those without extensive PLC knowledge, to deploy applications on real-time machines, contributing to efficient experimentation and collaboration within industrial projects.
+PAL includes an user-friendly GUI for model deployment on real-time systems, streamlining collaboration by establishing a shared PLC, ensuring confidentiality through modular development, fostering enhanced research cooperation and generating simple text outputs for effective experiment monitoring.
+The basic idea of PAL is to give researchers, even those without extensive PLC knowledge, to deploy applications on real-time machines, contributing to efficient experimentation and collaboration within academic and industrial projects.

 ## Documentation